heroku/kafka-packaging-scripts/README.md

 Now we can run the deploy script.

-> **IMPORTANT WARNING**:  Not only will you be pushing artifacts to a public server, you can seriously break things if
+> **IMPORTANT WARNING REGARDING DEPLOYMENTS**:  Not only will you be pushing artifacts to a public server, you can
-> you do this wrong.
-You *MUST* be working with a full copy of the existing data for some of these operations to work
+> seriously break things if you do this wrong.
+You *MUST* be working with a full copy of the existing data for some
-> correctly.
-For example, if you don't have all the old RPMs, the index you generate will omit a bunch of files.
+> of these operations to work correctly.
+For example, if you don't have all the old RPMs, the index you generate
-> Since you'll want to do a staging release before any final releases, you really need to be careful about being in
+> will omit a bunch of files.
+Since you'll want to do a staging release before any final releases, you really need
-> sync with the existing repository for final releases.
+> to be careful about being in sync with the existing repository for final releases.

 You will be prompted multiple times for your GPG key password since some package index files, which are generated during this deployment step, will need to be signed.